The Big Question

-At CSO, we write on the brokenness of sports.
+At Cede Sports, we talk a lot about the brokenness of sports.
 As you read what we say, you might get the message that we think

 competition is bad.
 We don’t.